 We find our material works best when the touch and feel of a product, as well its durability, are strongly connected to the end user’s experience.
 Therefore, when recommending the material, we seek to answer a few key questions first, such as:

 1. Is foam integral to the product’s design, use, or appeal?

 With products ranging from soccer balls and massage rollers to pet toys and electronic protectors, PopFoam’s versatility is clear.
-Our closed-cell, cross-linked material is completely waterproof, as well as resistant to mold and other chemical and environmental factors.
+With our closed-cell foam production, we create cross-linked material that is completely waterproof.
+It is also resistant to mold and other chemical and environmental factors.
 The molded material is lightweight but is still stronger and tougher than most other foams, ensuring it can withstand physical wear and tear longer and more effectively.

 Take, for instance, the soft seats of playground equipment, which need to be comfortable and flexible enough for children to enjoy safely.

 Traditionally, these seats have been made from polyurethane, which fades, tears, and becomes water-soaked within a few short years.
-PopFoam’s proprietary closed-cell, cross-linked material, on the other hand, outperforms PU in every area and can provide a safer, better experience for children and a more cost-effective solution for manufacturers.
+PopFoam’s proprietary cross-linked, closed-cell production, on the other hand, creates a material that outperforms PU in every area.
+It can provide a safer, better experience for children and is a more cost-effective solution for manufacturers.

 2. What are the product material’s specific performance requirements?

 Some foam products need to be made from lightweight material, while others need to be particularly strong or cost-effective to produce.
 In most cases, the material must also be aesthetically pleasing to attract consumers, to fit into a particular niche, or to showcase a company’s logo and design.
 Depending on the material and how it’s manufactured, it may be costly, inconsistent, or impossible to meet all three requirements of durability, weight, and aesthetics.